About the Medical School Integration

 -

 Regular updates and communications regarding the integration will be provided through official channels, including email notifications, the school websites and integration website, and town hall meetings and events.
+We encourage all members of the medical school communities to stay engaged and share their feedback during this transformative process.

 -